-If you want to exclusively breastfeed make sure to feed on demand (when baby asks for it) and hang out with your baby skin-to-skin in the early months, as this will help encourage your baby to breastfeed frequently.
-Also, make sure you know the signs that your baby is getting enough before you give birth.
-This way you will not be stressing!
-It comes down to a few simple things…
+If you want to breastfeed exclusively, make sure to feed on demand (when baby asks for it) and hang out with your baby skin-to-skin in the early months, as this will help encourage your baby to breastfeed frequently.
+Also, ensure you know the signs that your baby is getting enough before giving birth.
+This way, you will not be stressed!
+It comes down to a few simple things.

 - Baby does not lose more than 7-10% of their birth weight.